Moesif/moesif-cloudflare/README.md

 ## Important Note about Legacy Service Worker Model

-If you are using Cloudflare's [Service Workers Model instead of the new EsModule](https://developers.cloudflare.com/workers/reference/migrate-to-module-workers/), please follow the [legacy instruction here](/legacy/README.md)
+If you are using Cloudflare's [Service Workers API instead of the new EsModule](https://developers.cloudflare.com/workers/reference/migrate-to-module-workers/), please follow the [legacy instruction here](/legacy/README.md)

 ## Installation